h33p/vmread-rs/README.md

 ## More information

-* If kmod\_rw feature is used, the kernel module has to be built manually from vmread repo
+* If kmod\_rw feature is used, the required kernel module gets built inside target vmread-sys directory
 * For more information go to the [vmread repo](https://github.com/Heep042/vmread)